benjystanton/benjystanton.github.io/index.md

 title: Benjy Stanton, UX designer
 ---

-# My name is Benjy and I’m a User Experience (UX) designer
+# My name is Benjy and I’m a user experience (UX) designer

 I’ve been designing things for over 10 years.
 Right now, I work at [Leadin][1] and organise a [design meet-up in Swansea][2].
 I have 2 kids, with one more on the way.
 When I’m not working, I like to spend time in The Great Outdoors or listening to music.